shom-fr/woom/docs/start.rst

 Environment
 -----------

-The environment is specified by its name in the task configuration and the detailed in the host configuration.
+The environment we need is specified by its name in the task configuration and is detailed in the host configuration.
 It typically takes the form of environment module directives and environment variable declarations.

 Run directory